 Learn more about YouTubeTV.

 Last on this list is DirecTV Stream.
-Satellite TV’s foray into the streaming world should feel very familiar to current subscribers.
-With four packages to choose from, there really is no shortage of channels.
+Satellite TV’s foray into the streaming world should be familiar to current subscribers.
+With four packages, there really is no shortage of channels.
 They currently offer up to 330 channels and the number keeps growing.
 But those channels do come at a cost.
 The subscription plans can get pretty pricey, very quickly.
-But, DirecTV Stream is probably the best way to cut the cord—kind of.
+But, DirecTV Stream is probably the best way to cut the cord.

 Learn more about DirecTV Stream.